 us in a category with the best universities in the country.

-- Times Higher Education ranked UAF #10 among the world’s best small universities in
+- Times Higher Education ranked UAF among the top 25 of the world’s best small universities

 - UAF is the leading Ph.D.-granting university in Alaska.

 - UAF has had 20 faculty Fulbright Scholars since 2010.

 - The College of Engineering and Mines consistently fields one of the nation’s best